-The key usage is specified in the field "keyUsage" (OID: 2.5.29.15) which is one of the basic fields of certificates (see 7.1.2).
+The private key usage is specified in the field "keyUsage" (OID: 2.5.29.15) which is one of the basic fields of certificates (see 7.1.2).
 This field is subject to obligatory verification by the relying parties and applications using the certificate.

-Qualified certificates issued to subscribers may be used for signing.
+Certificates may be used exclusively for electronic signing (sealing).
 Generation and management of the certificates is subject to requirements defined for certificates used exclusively in providing the service of nonrepudiation (nonRepudiation defined bit).